 An accident that injures a child in your care or an allegation of negligence could lead to a costly lawsuit.
 Daycare insurance policies can cover unexpected medical costs, legal expenses, and more.

-These policies provide coverage for the most common child care business risks.
+These policies cover the most common child care business risks.

 General liability insurance covers common risks, such as playground injuries.
 Bundle with property insurance for savings in a business owner’s policy.